Mounting research over the last decade reveals that forefoot running does a better job at preventing injury than heel strike running.

 For instance, by impact standards, forefoot running was found to directly facilitate key mechanical outputs that server as a constant source of impact and repetitive strain protection.
 This is why forefoot runners can run barefoot or in barefoot-like running shoes with minimal risk of impact-related injury.

-In fact, here is a list of the injuries common in heel strike running, but are greatly improved, if not fully resolved with forefoot running:
+Below is actually a list of the injuries common in heel strike running but are greatly improved, if not fully resolved with forefoot running!